Jefferson Seed Library

 My personal experience

 Snapdragons are a beautiful and fun flower.
 I’ve grown them for several years now.
 The only thing I find tricky is starting them from seed.
 They need cool temperatures to germinate.
 If I use my wand grow lights, that put out very little heat, I have no problem getting them to germinate.
-But, if I use my 3 foot long lights, they put out too much heat and the snapdragons will not germinate.
+But, if I use my 3-foot-long lights, they put out too much heat and the snapdragons will not germinate.

 Seed Saving